About FetchMasters and Our Approach to Dog Training in Denver, CO

 - Coaching our clients to help them discover and achieve that dynamic with their own dogs.

-Since our founding in 2009, we have gone from being dog training generalists to specialists, our expertise and focus shifting towards difficult dogs in difficult environments.
-We also have evolved from being novices to national leaders in one of our specialties – positive gun dog training.
-Thus, our approach to training dogs has also been refined over the years.
+Since our founding in 2009, we have gone from being dog training generalists to high-performance dog training specialists.
+Our expertise and focus has shifted over the years towards difficult dogs in difficult environments.
+We also have evolved from being novices in the dog training industry to national leaders in one of our specialties – positive gun dog training.
+We have seen the effects of various dog training philosophies over the years, and this has helped and motivated us to refine our own approach to one that we believe is most beneficial both to dogs and their humans.

 We are proud of the contributions we have made to bringing a much more positive approach to the difficult dogs and demanding training niches we specialize in.
 In striving to keep discomfort-inflicting equipment and overly harsh methods out of our training protocols, we have raised eyebrows around the country, and we frequently travel throughout the states to teach other trainers about our methods.

-To understand our training philosophy, and why we make the choices we do, it helps to understand the nature of our specialties.
+To understand our approach to dog training in Denver, CO, and why we make the choices we do, it helps to understand the nature of our specialties.
 While we work with clients to solve many canine behavior problems, we really shine in two areas:

 - Training pet dogs for off-leash, high-reliability obedience in high-distraction, prey-infested environments.